 My living costs are things such as food, drink, groceries and the other day to day things that people buy when they are living anywhere in the world.

 I normally get my food from a supermarket or other small local market depending on where I am staying.
 In Egypt, my breakfast (and sometimes my lunch!) every day was some freshly baked bread that cost pennies.
 In Istanbul, I had a local kebab man for my dinner far too often for only $1.50.
+My noodle man in Penang was even cheaper.
 Sometimes I will eat in restaurants to experience the local food as well, a seafood pasta dish in Saranda cost $7 but a ticket to the top of the Cairo tower with dinner was $25.

 Food can be as cheap or expensive as you would like it to be.
 I normally eat out once per week depending on where I am staying with most other meals eaten at home.